The highlights of southern Europe by rail

 Times and details of where to meet will be supplied in your travel pack once your booking is confirmed.

 This trip includes 14, 20 or 28 nights of accommodation, depending on which trip options you choose.
 Most accommodation is in top-rated hostels, in central locations and within easy reach of public transport.
-Rooms are on a multi-share mixed sex basis although you may be able to pay an extra fee for a room of your own if that’s your preference (speak to a travel advisor for more details).
+Rooms are on a multi-share mixed sex basis.
 Most hostels have free WiFI and lockers and will often supply free breakfast and activities such as pub crawls and city tours.

 Options 1 and 3 include 2 nights in a 4-bed cabin on a sleeper ferry, and options 2 and 3 include 1 night in a 4-bed sleeper couchette (night train).
 Night trains and sleeper ferries are a great way to save time when you’re travelling, as well as being an exciting part of the whole travel experience.
 The rooms on the trains are on a mixed basis and furnished with bunk beds and lockable compartments, with bedding included.